timonmasberg/nx-migration-gh-action/README.md

 ## Usage

 The easiest way is to check for new versions with a scheduled workflow.
 Make sure to checkout the branch you want apply the migrations in case there is a new version of NX.
+The Action will create commits for the applied migrations.

 For a detailed description of all parameters check the [action.yml](action.yml).